 “Is it Friday already?”
 His father voice was deep and his lips barely moved.
 There was some stubble on his chin.

 “Of course I know what day it is, you think I’m that far gone?”

 Junior smiled, embarrassed at taking his father’s question literally.
 His father often joked and asked questions that didn’t need answers but he found himself answering them anyway.

-“I thought you only came to see your old man on Friday’s?”
+“I thought you only came to see your old man on Friday?”

 His father stepped back, allowing Junior space to come inside.
 Junior squeezed past his father who closed the door behind them.
-His father was a big man, Junior had to look up to speak to him.
-His shoulders were still strong for someone his age, his chest still stuck out further than his belly even though men his age often had a fuller belly.
-But his father had always taken care of himself.
+His father was a big man, shoulders still strong for someone his age, chest still stuck out further than his belly even though men his age often had fuller bellies.
+He had always taken care of himself.
 His father pulled him in for an embrace.
 There was a musky smell to him as if he had just been exercising.
-His father let him go and like a little child, Junior found himself staring up at his father.
+When he let him go, like a little child, Junior found himself staring up at his father.